BenNolann/proteinLookup/README.md

 A web application for the investigation of DNA-binding protein sites.

 ### Database
-This application uses the JASPAR database.
+This application uses the ChIP-atlas database.